By Armon Hayes

-Rapper Pressure225 released his visual debut for his song “I give you everything,” has an upcoming EP To Die For, and is just coming off of a monumental win in a freestyle rap battle.
+Rapper Pressure225 released his visual debut for his song “Everything,” has an upcoming EP To Die For, and is just coming off of a monumental win in a freestyle rap battle.

 The Bronx native’s career is growing with the momentum of his victory as HOT97’s Top shelf freestyle winner.
 Pressure spits his way to the top of rap battles and music charts with the wit and cadences of a budding force in Hip Hop.
 My first encounter with Pressure225 was at SOBS where I worked closely with the new artist as he prepared for his performance.
 Today, I caught up with the lyricist for a Q&A for 360 Magazine and learned how his charm translates from the stage and into real life.

 I’m currently finishing my new EP titled “To Die For.”
 Every time I say the title it feels off, to be real.
 But it’s a story.
 You would have to tune in to understand the concept behind it.

 I try to make all my projects based on a theme and this one made me dig deeper than any of the other projects I worked on.
 To try and summarize, it’s about letting go of what you love.
 In my eyes, that is music.
 “Is this something I love where the sacrifice is worth the reward?”
 I’ve been working on this so long, the stress of the independent grind I just had to ask myself, is it to die for?
 Listen in and it will translate deeper.

 What inspired your new music and video for “Everything?”